Strawberry Jam Made with Port Wine

 vs4

 I put the strained liquid into a sauce pan and added the juice of half a lemon, and 2 cups of sugar (the only sugar I had was vanilla sugar that I had made by placing a halved vanilla bean in a jar of sugar and letting it sit for two months — the color was a light brown, which may have affected the color of my syrup).
 The addition of the lemon juice caused a chemical reaction, turning the blue liquid into a pinkish-purpleish liquid.
-I brought this to a boil, and cooked it at a low boil for about 10 minutes.
+I brought this to a boil, and cooked it at a simmer for about 10 minutes.

 vs7